k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

       Notes:

       - Define an init flow to set the initial value for the newly created sequence based on the maximum value in the environment to avoid a collision.
-      - Use the "IF NULL" function such as COALCASE in PG and NVL in Oracle when getting the initial value for the newly created sequence.
+      - Use the 'IF NULL' function such as COALCASE in PG and NVL in Oracle when getting the initial value for the newly created sequence.
 For example: Select COALESCE(max(activity_id),0) + 100000 as init_activity_id from activity;

 ​